 Keap Candles

-Anchored by master perfumers, Keap uses safe synthetic fragrances for clean candles that have some of the most luxurious scents and strongest throw in the market.
+Anchored by master perfumers, Keap uses safe synthetic fragrances for clean candles with some of the most luxurious scents and strongest throw in the market.

 They also have a strong environmental commitment, with thoughtfully detailed components such as low-adhesive labels and compostable mushroom packaging.